SilverLineFramework/silverline-account/tests/mqtt/README.md

     eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c
     ```
 - Save the terminal output in in a file, like `jwt_test_root.txt`.
+- HINT: A quick test of JWT structure can be assesed by pasting the JWT into https://jwt.io

 ## Generate 2nd Test Client JWT Secret (Restrictive Test)